Kubernetes Backup on AWS: How to Backup & Restore EKS (2026)

 The result: one policy can back up an EKS namespace running a WordPress deployment and the RDS database it depends on.
 So it’s scheduled, automated, and recoverable as a unit.

-This architecture also means N2W isn’t subject to some of the limitations of AWS Backup’s native EKS support: there’s no 5-namespace restore cap, namespace renaming during recovery is supported, and you can restore cluster-scoped resources selectively.
+This architecture also means N2W isn’t subject to some of the limitations of AWS Backup’s native EKS support: there’s no 5-namespace restore cap, namespace renaming during recovery is supported, and you can choose whether to include cluster-scoped resources.

 Prerequisites